 No 7.
 A sick kitten will meow

 If a cat is feeling under the weather she will let you know with sorrowful cries.
 The situation is the same with a kitten.
 If your small pet is lethargic, looks vacant and is meowing pitifully, she is in distress.
 Illness isn’t always visible to a cat owner at first sight.
 Some poorly kittens don’t have the strength to cry at all.
 Keep a check on their behaviour if you suspect something might be wrong and don’t delay calling your Vet, as kittens can get very poorly very quickly.

-Often, pet owners ask “why does my kitten keep meowing?”
+Often, pet owners ask “how do you get a kitten to stop crying?”
 There isn’t always a definite answer, unfortunately.
 Kittens meow often for no specific reason, it is their way of communicating with both the mother cat and their owners.
 It’s important that you realise that most kittens do meow for a reason and it’s up to you to discover why.
 You are your kitten’s new guardian and carer, so make sure all their needs are taken care of.